2025 LCP season

 The 2025 LCP season was the inaugural season of the League of Legends Championship Pacific (LCP), an Asia-Pacific esports league for the video game League of Legends by developer Riot Games and tournament organizer Carry International.
 The league launched with eight teams — four partner teams and four guest teams, all playing across three splits in line with the new three-split structure and competitive calendar introduced the game's developer Riot Games starting with the 2025 competitive season.
 The season began on 17 January and ended on 21 September.

-CTBC Flying Oyster won all three splits of the season, defeating a different opponent in each split (Season Kickoff vs. Talon, later PSG Talon, Mid-Season vs. GAM Esports, & Season Finals vs. Secret Whales).
+CTBC Flying Oyster won all three splits of the season, defeating a different opponent in each split (Season Kickoff vs. Talon, later PSG Talon, Mid-Season vs. GAM Esports, & Season Finals vs. Team Secret Whales).
 Through this feat, the team qualified for all three international tournaments (2025 First Stand Tournament, 2025 Mid-Season Invitational, 2025 League of Legends World Championship, being the only team to do so across all five Tier 1 regions.

-Aside from CTBC Flying Oyster, GAM Esports qualified for MSI 2025, while Secret Whales and PSG Talon qualified for the 2025 World Championship as the second and third seeds respectively.
+Aside from CTBC Flying Oyster, GAM Esports qualified for MSI 2025, while Team Secret Whales and PSG Talon qualified for the 2025 World Championship as the second and third seeds respectively.